openconnectivityfoundation/swagger2x/src/templates/OAS2PahoPy/Readme_mqtt.md

 - can be located 1 folder up in the hierarchy

 The default setup is reading the IDD file from disk.

+## DeviceBuilder

+The device builder tool chain can be adapted to generate the python code.
+The gen.sh contains information to enable the code generation for a server. e.g. comment out the indicated line.

 ## Config file